 As for the Lippold’s, I’ve kept up with them throughout the years.
 They had operated a home and treatment facility in Jollyville for troubled children, called the Merridell School.

-Bobby, the younger boy is a Harbor Pilot in Corpus Christi that bring the big ships in and out of port.
+Bobby, the younger boy is a Harbor Pilot in Corpus Christi that brings the big ships in and out of port.
 Gary the older son, was instrumental in taking the Sturgis Motorcycle Rally from a small unorganized group of riders to the huge event that it has become over the past 25 years.
 He turned part of his mother’s family ranch outside of Sturgis into the Glencoe Resort and Campground, a very big part of the Sturgis experience.
 Greg, the one my age is up north somewhere enjoying retirement, I think.

 That turned out to be a trip of a lot of firsts for me.
 I remember it very fondly.